 There were many of them that ministered to Christ of their substance.
 These women were devoted disciples.

-It is important to note that our Saviour humbled Himself to the point that He needed this assistance, and it is because of His great humility and condescension that He accepted it.
-The lesson to learn is that we need not scorn to be beholden to the charity of neighbours, when Providence has brought us into difficulties or straits, but let us ask and be thankful for the assistance rendered for it is as a favour to us.
+Our Saviour humbled Himself to the point that He needed this assistance though he was God and personally had power to do anything.
+But because of His great humility and condescension that He accepted it.
+He is a model for us and tells us we should be humble.
+The lesson teaches us not to scorn the charity or the help of neighbors when Providence has brought us into difficulties or straits.
+Let us ask for help when we are in difficulty and be thankful for the assistance given to us.
 Christ demonstrates that He would rather be beholden to His known friends for maintaining Himself and His disciples than be burdensome to strangers in the cities and the villages where He went to preach.
 His disciples were of course commanded to accept help from those that responded favorably to their Gospel when they went on their missionary journeys.